Y-FY-Jr/BankGPT/README.md

 A chatbot app demo for recommend bank products.
 Basically it contains 3 parts:

 · Back-end LLM fine-tuned.
 (Folder: back-end.
-Developed on Jupiter Hub + VSCode)
+The basemodel was finetuned on Jupiter Hub with GPU NVIDIA A40, and later loaded and adopted on VSCode)

 · Front-end user interface on personal computer,implemented by Vue3 framework.
 (Folder: Vue.
 Developed on VSCode)